-Tassie is packed full of things to do for couples, groups, families and solo travellers.
+Tassie is packed full of things to do for couples, groups, families and solo travelers.
 Attractions – man-made and natural – are around every corner.
-The most incredible wilderness areas can be accessed, some of the best beaches in the world to explore and an incredible history, that is both grim and remarkable.
+The most incredible wilderness areas can be accessed, some of the best beaches in the world to explore and incredible history, that is both grim and remarkable.

 Tourism is one of the main sources of income for the island and the government clearly promotes every natural attraction.
 Tassie has a population of around 515,000, that number grows significantly in the peak tourism seasons.

 Whether you are on a self-drive holiday or have opted for one of the Tasmanian holiday packages on offer – expect to be surprised and thrilled with what Australia’s island state offers.
 Our map of Tassie has many the places marked for easy reference.

 Did you know that it is possible to see the Aurora or Southern lights from Tassie?
 Join the Aurora Australis Facebook group if you are interested.
 Find the best places to view the Southern Lights in this article and drool over some awesome images too.

 There is plenty of accommodation to choose from in Tasmania, unusual and spectacular places to stay as well as campgrounds – both free and paid.
 Download and use the Wiki Camps AU app to find the best camping and caravan parks on the Island.

 How much time is needed to tour Tassie?

 Four weeks at least.
 Six weeks would be better… even if your holiday was for a few months, there would still be so much to experience.
 The island has many stunning National Parks to explore.

 A grand tour of Tasmania can be completed in 10 days, seeing the highlights and experiencing the best of the island.
 Although, just to cover the incredible things to do that we have listed below, would take at least 30 days!